TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Some tools have a program, which you can run.
 For example, **Git** has the command line
 tool `git`.
-In this case, we use the correct spelling of the command (lowercase), when
+When the documentation explicitly refers to the command `git`, its appropriate
-we are explicitly referring to the command `git`.
+spelling is used, which is lowercase.
 In all other cases, we use capital
-spelling Git, because it applies to the rules for :ref:`spelling-proper-names`.
+spelling for Git, because it applies to the rules for :ref:`spelling-proper-names`.

 The same goes for **Docker**, **Composer**, etc.